Roy Keane: Later career: 2001–2005

 United finished the 2001–02 season trophyless for the first time in four years.
 Domestically, they were eliminated from the FA Cup by Middlesbrough in the fourth round and finished third in the Premier League, their lowest final position in the league since 1991.
 Progress was made in Europe, however, as United reached the semi-finals of the Champions League, their furthest advance since their successful campaign of 1999.
 They were eventually knocked out on away goals after a 3–3 aggregate draw with Bayer Leverkusen, despite Keane putting United 3–2 up.

 After the defeat, Keane blamed United's loss of form on some of his teammates' fixation with wealth, claiming that they had "forgot about the game, lost the hunger that got you the Rolex, the cars, the mansion".
 Earlier in the season, Keane had publicly advocated the breakup of the treble-winning team as he believed the team-mates who had played in United's victorious 1999 Champions League final no longer had the motivation to work as hard.

 In August 2002, Keane was fined £150,000 by Sir Alex Ferguson and suspended for three matches for elbowing Sunderland's Jason McAteer, and this was compounded by an added five-match suspension for the controversial comments about Haaland.
 Keane used the break to undergo an operation on his hip, which had caused him to take painkillers for a year beforehand.
 Despite early fears that the injury was career-threatening, and suggestions of a future hip-replacement from his surgeon, he was back in the United team by December.

 During his period of rest after the operation, Keane reflected on the cause of his frequent injuries and suspensions.
 He decided that the cause of these problems was his reckless challenges and angry outbursts which had increasingly blighted his career.
-As a result, he became more restrained on the field and tended to avoid the disputes and confrontations with other players.
+As a result, he became more restrained on the field and tended to avoid disputes and confrontations with other players.
 Some observers felt that the "new" Keane had become less influential in midfield as a consequence of the change in his style of play, possibly brought about by decreased mobility after his hip operation.
 After his return, however, Keane displayed the tenacity of old, leading the team to another league title in May 2003.